token1029/FitnessApp/README.md

 - Open the URL in your browser:  ` http://127.0.0.1:5000/`

 #### Backgroun Tasks
-- Make sure you have RabitMQ install on your system
+- Make sure you have RabitMQ installed and running on your system
 - Run the following command to start celery worker and beat for email-reminders

   ```